The very early days – the Seventeenth Century

 1648Court case about the death of Thomas Hatter, wounded when struck by a cricket bat at Selsey, West Sussex

-1652Court ease involving the playing of cricket in Cranbrook, Kent.
+1652Court ease involving the playing of cricket in Cranbrook, Kent, involving John Rabson esq.

 1656Cricket banned in Ireland – Cromwell’s Commissioners clearly mistook hurling for cricket.

-1666‘He saw your son very well engaged in a game at cricquett on Richmond Green”‘ Letter from Str Robert Paston, Richmond ln Surrey
+1666‘He saw your son very well engaged in a game at cricquett on Richmond Green”‘ Letter from Sir Robert Paston, Richmond ln Surrey

 1668Reference to the sale of drink at cricket matches, ln Maidstone,